kv-18-vk/Typing-Speed-Tester/README.md

 - 📱 **Responsive Design**
     - The app is fully responsive and works seamlessly across all types of devices — desktops, tablets, and smartphones.
     - You can use it on any screen size without losing functionality or usability.

+- 🧑‍💻 **Typing Lessons**
+    -  Structured lessons to sharpen your typing
+    -  Lessons  follow a proven step by step approach which improves the speed and accuracy
 ---

 ## 📦 Tech Stack